hebertzin/API-project-management/README.md

 - [x] User can delete a project
 - [x] User can follow projects
 - [x] User can stop following projects

+### Project Tasks

+- [x] User can create a task for a project
+- [x] user can delete a task from a project
+- [x] user can update a task from a project
+- [ ] user can assign a project task to a participant

 ### Project ideas